orionrobots/orionrobots.github.io/_drafts/2005-08-05-digital-servo-design.md

 op = Read speed - will try to use pos sensor to get speed op = Set speed - will try to maintain a speed - param is a speed 0/8 op = set extent max, min
 	when the motor tries to reach a position and not in speed (full rotation) mode, it will not go outside the limits - taking the long way round if necessary.
-Useful to get it to behave like a analgue servo, or for kinematics. op = brake (parma active)- the motor will stop in the current position, and the following param will tell it to brake passively (using the h-bridge short method), or actively - trying to maintain the current position (wether it was moving to a pos, or at speed)
+Useful to get it to behave like a analogue servo, or for kinematics. op = brake (parma active)- the motor will stop in the current position, and the following param will tell it to brake passively (using the h-bridge short method), or actively - trying to maintain the current position (whether it was moving to a pos, or at speed)

 8 operations